 You may notice some minor differences in the side conversations user interface (UI), depending on which side conversation channels your administrator has enabled.

-- If needed, create the groups you need (see Creating, managing, and using groups).
+- If needed, create the groups you need (see Creating groups).

 - Make sure you have added the ticket channel to the side conversations menu.

-- Open a ticket and then click the new side conversation button (+).
+- Open a ticket, then click the new side conversation button (+).

 If no other side conversation channels are enabled, the side conversation composer immediately opens.